eritbh/yuuko/docs/docs.md

 `prefix` | String | The default prefix the bot will respond to in guilds for which there is no other confguration.
 (Currently all of them)
 `commands` | Array&lt;Command&gt; | An array of commands which the bot looks for in messages.
 `allowMention` | Boolean | Whether or not the bot can respond to messages starting with a mention of the bot.
-`mentionPrefixRegExp` | RegExp | The RegExp used to tell whether or not a message starts with a mention of the bot.
+`mentionPrefixRegExp` | RegExp&#124;`null` | The RegExp used to tell whether or not a message starts with a mention of the bot.
 Only present after the 'ready' event.
-`app` | Object | The OAuth application information returned by Discord.
-Present some time after the ready event.
+`app` | Object&#124;`null` | The OAuth application information returned by Discord.
+Only present after the 'ready' event.

 ## Methods